 You may have seen articles floating around on social media about people (“travel hackers”) who take exotic trips around the world flying first class and staying in top-notch hotels, all while paying next-to-nothing.

-These stories all sound wayyy too good to be true, but I can assure you that it is definitely possible.
+These stories all sound wayyy too good to be true and boderline shady, but I can assure you that it is definitely possible and fully legitimate.
 And not only that, it’s really not that hard to do yourself.

 The process is simple at the most fundamental level, but it does take a little bit of time to get familiar with the system.
-Here’s a quick overview of the basics of how you can MTH and let your travel dreams come true (all while paying next to nothing).
-You’ll find more in-depth details in articles that will follow.
+Here’s a quick overview of the basics you need to let your travel dreams come true (all while paying next to nothing).

 Credit cards are the key to making your travel dreams come true.
-In fact, this whole MTH process revolves around accumulating a portfolio of credit cards and taking full advantage of their benefits and rewards.
+In fact, this entire process revolves around accumulating a portfolio of credit cards and taking full advantage of their benefits and rewards.

-This means that you need to have good credit in order to MTH and you need to be responsible financially.
+This means that you need to have good credit and you need to be responsible financially.
 If you’re credit isn’t too great at the moment, now is the time to work on repairing your credit!
 It might take you a little extra time to get on board but you can still do it — don’t lose hope!

 1) Sign-up bonuses

-Credit card sign-up bonuses are the meat and potatoes of MTH.
+Credit card sign-up bonuses are where all the value is at.
 Without them, we’d all be left with much more moderate traveling prospects.
 These sign-up bonuses virtually all work the same.
 You spend $X amount of money (usually about $3,000) in X amount of time (usually about 3 months).
 After that, you receive a sizable bonus offer of miles or points that you can use toward travel.

 It’s really a simple process but there’s a lot that goes into it.